deplanty/mpp/README.md

 $ mpp version ++
 Project 0.1.0

-$ mpp version +
-Project 0.1.1

 $ mpp version +++
 Project 1.0.0
 ```

 ### Freeze your project with [PyInstaller](https://www.pyinstaller.org/)

-If `PyInstaller` is not installed, `mpp` asks if it can do it for you:

 ```
 $ mpp freeze